Atento (NYSE:ATTO) Shares Gap Up to $14.27

-Atento S.A.
-(NYSE:ATTO) shares gapped up before the market opened on Friday .
+Shares of Atento S.A.
+(NYSE:ATTO) gapped up prior to trading on Friday .
 The stock had previously closed at $14.27, but opened at $16.50.
-Atento shares last traded at $16.50, with a volume of 400 shares traded.
+Atento shares last traded at $16.50, with a volume of 400 shares trading hands.

-Separately, Zacks Investment Research upgraded shares of Atento from a “hold” rating to a “strong-buy” rating and set a $16.00 price target on the stock in a research report on Wednesday.
+Separately, Zacks Investment Research upgraded shares of Atento from a “hold” rating to a “strong-buy” rating and set a $16.00 price objective for the company in a report on Wednesday.

 About Atento (NYSE:ATTO)